SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 !!! note "Developer mode in Python"

     The `-e` is short for `--editable` mode also called [developer mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
-Since we will be continuously iterating on our package this is the preferred way to install our package, because that means that we do not have to run `pip install` every time we make a change.
+Since we will continuously
+    be iterating on our package this is the preferred way to install our package, because that means that we do not have to run `pip install` every time we make a change.
 Essentially, in developer mode changes in the Python source code can immediately take place without requiring a new installation.

-after running this your code should be available to import as `from project_name import ...` like any other Python package you use.
+After running this your code should be available to import as `from project_name import ...` like any other Python package you use.
 This is the most essential information you need to know about creating Python packages.

 ## ❔ Exercises

-After having installed cookiecutter and created your first template project (exercise 1 and 2 below), the remaining exercises are intended to be used on taking the simple CNN MNIST classifier from yesterday's exercise and force it into this structure.
-You are not required to fill out every folder and file in the project structure, but try to at least follow the steps in exercises.
-Whenever you need to run a file I recommend always doing this from the root directory e.g.
+After having installed cookiecutter and created your first template project (exercise 1 and 2 below), the remaining exercises are intended to be used on the simple CNN MNIST classifier from yesterday's exercise, with the goal of forcing it into this structure.
+You are not required to fill out every folder and file in the project structure, but try to at least follow the steps in the exercises.
+Whenever you need to run a file I recommend always doing so from the root directory e.g.

 ```bash
 python src/<project_name>/data.py data/raw data/processed